Trump Says ‘I Understand Health Care Now’ As He Doubles Down On Pledge To Fight Obamacare

 “If the Supreme Court rules that Obamacare is out, we’ll have a plan that is far better than Obamacare,” he added.

 Many Republicans were surprised on Monday when the White House backed the legal effort to strike down the ACA, seeing the issue as a way for Democrats to potentially gain seats in the Senate during the 2020 election.
-Health care was a large factor on voter’s minds during the last election and some credit the issue with driving Republican’s loss of the House in 2018.
+Health care was a large factor on voters’ minds during the last election and some credit the issue with driving Republican’s loss of the House in 2018.

 On Tuesday, the president declared that the Republican party would become the party of health care.